Opening hours

 Holidays in term time

 In order to ensure that the pupils at Roselands Primary School receive an education that maximises opportunities for each pupil to reach their full potential, the Headteacher will not authorise term time holidays.
 Any exceptional circumstances should be put into writing to the Headteacher and an individual decision will be made.
-Unauthorised leave can result in the parents being fined £60 per parent per child (further information can be found on the Attendance policy on the website).
+Unauthorised leave can result in the parents being fined £80 per parent per child (please see further information in the letter below from Torbay Local Authority).
 The Local Authority may take parents to court where parents take their child out of school without authorisation.